soffes/soff.es-archive/Readme.markdown

 I'm very proud to be using the new [Bundler](http://github.com/wycats/bundler) (which you need to install if you haven't already).
 I'm also using Postgres.
 If you don't have it already, you'll need to install it.
 I wrote [a blog post on how to install Nginx and Postgres](http://samsoff.es/post/running-rails-local-development-with-nginx-postgres-and-passenger-with-homebrew/) that might be helpful.
 You can skip over the Nginx parts if you want.

-Run the following queries to setup the database and user in Postgres:
+Run the following queries to setup the user in Postgres:

     $ psql postgres
     # CREATE USER samsoffes SUPERUSER;
-    # CREATE DATABASE samsoffes_development OWNER samsoffes;
-    # CREATE DATABASE samsoffes_test OWNER samsoffes;
     # \q

-Now all you need to do to get going, all you need to is bundle and migrate:
+Now all you need to do to get going, all you need to is bundle and setup the database:

     $ gem bundle
+    $ rake db:create
-    $ rake db:migrate
+    $ rake db:schema:load

 If you have issues getting it up and running, [send me an email](mailto:sam@samsoff.es).